CJMenart/MetadataRepresentationProject/axioms.md

 * Position SubClassOf onLane max 2 Lane
 	"A Position is always in at most 2 lanes."
 * RelToLane SubClassOf relation exactly 1 Left/Right/On
-	"The position of a potentialObstacle can be exactly one onLane, rightOfLane, leftOfLane"
+	"The Position of a potential obstacle is either on a lane, or to the right or left of a lane."
 * Position SubClass hasRelativity exactly one RelToLane
 * RelToLane SubClass relToLane exactly one Lane
 	"A Position is always given relative to a single Lane."
 * Motion SubClassOf direction exactly one Left/Right
-	"Motion has exactly one left/right relationship" (implicitly relative to the current road.)
+	"A Motion is either to the left or right" (implicitly relative to the current road.)
 * Motion SubClassOf towardsLane min 1 Lane
-	"Motion has atleast one towardsLane"
+	"A Motion is always twoards at least one Lane."
-* Obstacle SubClassOf relToLane o relativity some On   (This manchester may be wrong)
+* Obstacle SubClassOf relToLane o relativity some On  (This manchester is almost certainly wrong)
-	"If the Position of a PotentialObstacle is not onLane any Lanes, that PotentialObstacle is not an Obstacle.
+	"If the Position of a Potential Obstacle is not on any Lanes, that PotentialObstacle is not an Obstacle.
 Otherwise, it is."

 ### Rules
 * "If a Position is in two Lanes, then one of those two lanes is directRightOf the other."